prestsoftware/prest/docs/src/simulations/index.rst

 | In the pop-up window, the "*Random subjects per subject*" option specifies how many simulated subjects will be generated
 | in the way described above for each subject in the original dataset.
 |
-| The *"Subjects"* and *"Observations"* entries below that option enable you to fine-tune the size dimensions
+| The *"Subjects"* and *"Observations"* entries below that option enable one to fine-tune the size dimensions
 | of the simulated dataset that will be produced.

 |